BlackWyvern/RPG-Maker-VX-Ace/README.md

 4. Support is always appreciated in form of gold, sacrificial virgins, large quantaties of bacon (or other cooked meats), or free games.
         I can be contacted at LuneTheWyvern@Gmail.com

+The RPGM-X Class Scripts are being phased out in favor of the Eclipse System.
+Please be patient.